valleyofdoom/PC-Tuning/README.md

   ```

 > [!IMPORTANT]
-> To prevent unexpected breakage and problems due to dependency errors, assess the other services that depend on the service you want to disable.
+> To prevent unexpected breakage and problems due to service dependency errors, assess the other services that depend on the service you want to disable.
 This is shown in the ``Properties -> Dependencies`` for the service you want to disable by typing ``services.msc`` in ``Win+R``.
 The box that is titled "*the following system components depend on this service*" describes the services that rely on the service you want to disable.
 To avoid dependency errors, the services in this box should also be disabled.
 If you can't disable them (e.g. because you need them), then you have no choice but to leave the service you wanted to disable initially enabled.

 ## 11.8.
 Time, Language and Region